 - Raised $1 million for special projects and events in collaboration with various faculties and the Alumni Association.

 - Introduced new and improved database recording technology to create a more effective customer service protocol for alumni who emailed, called, or visited campus.

-- Coordinated with Senior Director of Alumni Engagement to create and execute a more comprehensive approach to alumni engagement through the creation of online chat rooms and on-campus clubs.
+- Coordinated with Senior Director of Alumni Engagement to create and execute a more comprehensive approach to alumni engagement by creating online chat rooms and on-campus clubs.

 Professional Development and Other Resume Headers

-After you have completed the professional experience section, you can decide what further headings to include on your higher education resume.
-Some examples of additional sections that you can include are:
+After completing the professional experience section, you can decide what further headings to include on your higher education resume.
+Some examples of additional sections that you can have are: